- Improved operations and maintenance

 - Installation of high-efficiency hot water boilers

-- Ventilation optimization in paint workshop
+- Ventilation optimization

 - Replacement and optimization of centralized controls